NixOS/nixops/doc/release-notes/index.rst

 - Now the network specification is using the module system from ``nixpkgs.lib``
   - Now network specification files can import other files via ``imports``.
-  - We have a ``nodes.*`` option where we put every NixOS configuration for the configured nodes.
+  - We have a ``resources.machines.*`` option where we put every NixOS configuration for the configured nodes.
 We suggest to use it instead of defining nodes in the top level.

 - Removed NixOS Options